-Our board of directors has fixed the close of business on Thursday, May 14, 2020 as the record date for the annual meeting.
+Our board of directors has fixed the close of business on Thursday, June 3, 2021, as the record date for the annual meeting.
 Only shareholders of record at the close of business on that date are entitled to receive notice of the annual meeting and to vote at the annual meeting.
-At the close of business on Monday, April 20, 2020, 7,789,227 shares of our common stock were issued and outstanding.
-After May 14, 2020, a list of the shareholders entitled to notice of the annual meeting will be available for inspection by any shareholder at our principal office at 200 Clarendon Street, 9th Floor, Boston, Massachusetts.
+At the close of business on Monday, April 26, 2021, 7,322,728 shares of our common stock were issued and outstanding.
+A list of the shareholders entitled to notice of the annual meeting will be available to shareholders for inspection for the duration of the annual meeting of shareholders.